ihitrec/Sudoku/README.md

 # Sudoku
 The aim of this project is to create a grid based number puzzle called Sudoku.
+It will have a simple, one page design and different features that make the game more enjoyable.

 This is the second project in Code Institute Full Stack Developer program based on HTML, CSS, JavaScript and optional frameworks.